Atlantic Immigration Pilot Program (AIPP)

 The Atlantic Immigration Pilot is designed to welcome additional newcomers to the Atlantic Canada region to fill the needs of local employers and communities.

-The three-year pilot program has been established to help address resource gaps that sectors are facing, and to help businesses attract and retain global talent.
-The program will also support population growth, help to develop a skilled workforce, and increase employment rates in the region.
+The three-year pilot program allows designated local employers to identify, recruit and retain global talent.
+The program also has the goals of supporting population growth, developing a skilled workforce, and increasing employment rates in the region.

-The pilot program forms part of an overall Atlantic Growth Strategy that will focus on the following five priority areas:
+The pilot program forms part of an overall Atlantic Growth Strategy that is focused on the following five priority areas:

 - skilled workforce and immigration;

 Find out the Government of Canada's allocations for the Atlantic Immigration Pilot Program under Canada's multi-year immigration levels plan 2018 to 2021.

 The Atlantic Immigration Pilot is an employer-driven program that facilitates the hiring of foreign workers.
 All principal applicants arriving in Canada under the pilot program must have a job offer from a designated employer and an individualized settlement plan for themselves and their family.

 Once a designated employer finds a candidate who meets their employment needs and the program criteria, that employer will need to first offer them a job.
 Employers do not need to go through the process of obtaining a Labour Market Impact Assessment (LMIA) under this program.